 At the time of Park Administration approval of the Athletic Field Use Policy, the approved recognized organizations are as follows:

-• Bellbrook Wee Eagles: Football Association and Youth Lacrosse
+- Bellbrook Wee Eagles: Football Association, Youth Lacrosse and Cheer

 While the listed groups maintain their recognized organization status, other groups of the same or similar purpose will not be eligible for recognized organization status.
 Conversely, should a recognized organization lose its status, another group with the same or similar purpose may be evaluated for recognized organization status.

 If groups, athletic teams, clubs and the like do not wish to apply for recognized organization status, they shall be considered “independent” for the purpose of scheduling athletic fields and will be subject to applicable fees.

 Priority for scheduling field use

-2. Independent teams, clubs and groups with greater than or equal to 70% residents
+- Independent teams with greater than or equal to 51% residents

 In recognition of the community service they provide and the cost-savings to the general, tax-paying public, Recognized Organizations are not charged for their typical field use.
 These organizations only contribute a nominal equity fee from nonresidents to balance the financial contribution of the Bellbrook and Sugarcreek Township taxpayers.